NotAnAPI/ReKact/README.md

 When submitting a pull request to the [GitHub Repository](https://github.com/NotAnAPI/ReKact "GitHub Repository") make sure to do the following:

-- Check that new and updated code follows NotAnAPI.ReKact's existing code formatting and naming standard
+- Check that new and updated code follows ReKact's existing code formatting and naming standard
-- Run NotAnAPI.ReKact's unit tests to ensure no existing functionality has been affected
+- Run ReKact's unit tests to ensure no existing functionality has been affected
 - Write new unit tests to test your changes.

 ### Discord